samlaubscher/Stellar-Drift-Game-M2/README.md

 ### 1.4 Design Process

 Taking inspiration from the video I had seen on the JavaScript starfield simulation, I wanted to design this game using the whole viewport so that stars could travel right to the edge of the screen, making it more immersive.
-I had to decide how I would move the player around the screen, as it could only travel in two dimensions whereas the stars look like they are travelling in three.
+I had to decide how I would move the player around the screen, as travel can only happen in two dimensions whereas the stars look like they are travelling in three.
 I really wanted to create a tunnel type barrage of asteroids travelling towards the player, so allowing the ship to rotate around the centre point of them spawning worked perfectly.

 ### **Colour scheme**

-I wanted the game to have the obvious dark theme of space so neutral blacks, greys and white, but also with a single colour thrown in to create a bit of visual warmth and ambiance.
+I wanted the game to have the obvious dark theme of space.
+I used neutral blacks, greys and white, but also with a single colour thrown in to create a bit of visual warmth and ambiance.

 <div align="center">